-Fiocchi feels that because he questioned the city’s revitilization and development (RAD) revolving loan process during the approval of a loan for his neighbor—Mary Martin, the previous owner of the Fiocchi's home and the sister of then-City Council President Bill Martin—that he has become “Public Enemy No. 1” to many elected officials and city staff.
+Fiocchi feels that because he questioned the city’s revitilization and development (RAD) revolving loan process —Mary Martin, the previous owner of the Fiocchi's home and the sister of then-City Council President —that he has become “Public Enemy No. 1” to many elected officials and city staff.

 In a vote on June 18, the after-the-fact amendment to Fiocchi’s fence permit was denied by a 2-2 vote.
 Martin recused himself, citing a pending legal matter involving the Fiocchis and his sister.

-Joseph Smith and Barbara Wagner voted to allow the fence to stand.
-David Glenn voted against, citing the potential of setting a precedent for other residents to ask for forgiveness, rather than permission.
-John Correri voted against, saying he would have supported the issue if the fence was two feet beyond what was permitted, but that 24 feet was too much for his liking.
+and voted to allow the fence to stand. voted against, citing the potential of setting a precedent for other residents to ask for forgiveness, rather than permission. voted against, saying he would have supported the issue if the fence was two feet beyond what was permitted, but that 24 feet was too much for his liking.